 Continuous deployment is a software engineering process in which product functionalities are delivered using automatic deployment.
 It helps testers to validate whether the codebase changes are correct and stable or not.

 The team can achieve continuous deployment by relying on infrastructure that automates different testing steps.
 Once each integration meets this release criteria, the application is updated with a new code.

-Here is an important difference between CI vs CD vs CD.
+Here is an important difference between Continuous Integration vs Continuous Delivery vs Continuous Deployment.